 Get Answers to Your Unemployment Claims Questions

-Being unemployed is stressful and, unfortunately, the unemployment benefits process can add to that stress.
-It can be difficult to get through to the unemployment office to get help with your questions or resolve any issues with your claims.
+Being unemployed is stressful and sometimes the unemployment benefits process can add to that stress.
+It can be difficult to get through to the unemployment office to get help with your questions or resolve issues with your claims.
 One unemployed person recalled, "I had to call more than 20 times to get through to my state unemployment office!
 I just sat there in front of the TV and called over and over."

 Below are answers to some frequently asked questions on unemployment claim issues that will help you collect unemployment benefits and handle glitches in the process.